szabgab/groovy.code-maven.com/src/groovy-json.md

----
-title: "Groovy: JSON - reading and writing"
+# Groovy: JSON - reading and writing
-timestamp: 2018-08-02T08:30:01
-tags:
-  - JSON
-  - JsonSlurper
-  - parseText
-published: true
-books:
-  - groovy
-author: szabgab
-archive: true
----

 [JSON](/json) is one of the most popular language-independent formats for data serialization.